ObaidUrRehman/ng-drag-drop/README.md

 ```

 ### Drag Handle
-Drag Handle can be defined for a `draggable` item that will restrict drag of the element unless the item is dragged from the specified element.
+Drag Handle can be defined for a `draggable` item which will restrict drag of the element unless the item is dragged from the specified element.
  The handle should be a valid selector string.
 Example:
 ```html
 <li draggable [dragHandle]="'.drag-handle'">